 I started my professional career as a dishwasher and worked my way up.
-Over the years, I have been lucky enough to work with, and learn from, some of Tucson and San Francisco’s great chefs.
+Over the years, I have been lucky enough to work with, and learn from, some of Tucson and San Francisco's great chefs.
 I have been going to the San Francisco farmers markets every week, getting to know the amazing people growing our food.
+While you're there, you can chat with the farmers about their practices and learn more about their products.
+You might be surprised to find out that the people who grow your food are also some of the friendliest people on the planet.
+Aside from their obvious utility in food growing, dehumidifiers and evaporative coolers are also an important part of greenhouse operations.
 Throughout my time working in top restaurants, learning technique and foods from the Mediterranean to Asia, I kept coming back to the food of my family.
-I wanted to create a Jewish deli where I could share my family’s recipes, utilizing the technique I’ve learned and the fresh ingredients available to us in California.
+I wanted to create a Jewish deli where I could share my family's recipes, utilizing the technique I've learned and the fresh ingredients available to us in California.
 It would also give me the opportunity to explore even more traditions in Jewish cooking.

 There are many prized recipes in my family, most notably, Shorty's potato knish.
 Shorty would come to visit Tucson for a month every year.
 She would pick one day, and make hundreds of knish.
 They would be put in my grandmother's freezer, and rationed to the family throughout the year.
 We would wait eagerly by the kitchen, to make sure that we each got our share.
 When they came out of the oven, piping hot, my brothers and I would immediately shove one into our mouths, incurring burns, but ensuring the opportunity for a second knish.
 After Shorty was gone, my grandmother would only make them on special occasions.
 I loved them so much, I made sure she taught me how to make them.